luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 CTRL-C Is Not Stopping It!
 ##########################

-If you are trying to kill a program with CTLR-C, and it's not working, try CTRL-\ instead.
+If you are trying to kill a program with :code:`CTLR-C`, and it's not working, try :code:`CTRL-\ ` instead.
 Usually this will work.

 Is Your Raspberry Pi Locking Up?
 ################################